Campus P.A. & Emergency Notification

 Severe weather, active shooter incidents, bomb threats, hazardous material events and other crisis situations highlight the need for improved campus communication systems that combine public address and emergency notification.

-LRAD ONE VOICE® systems warn and communicate critical information to students,staff and faculty not receiving automated phone calls, emails, text messages, social media and other emergency notification measures by broadcasting warning sirens and exceptionally clear voice messages up to 5.3 sq. kilometers from a single installation.
+LRAD Genasys® voice broadcast systems warn and communicate critical information to students,staff and faculty not receiving automated phone calls, emails, text messages, social media and other emergency notification measures by broadcasting warning sirens and exceptionally clear voice messages out to 5.3 sq. kilometers from a single installation.

 Directionality & Range

-LRAD broadcasts are safely optimized to the primary human hearing range of 1 – 5 kHz and can be focused in a 15° – 60° pattern or transmitted omnidirectionally 360° for uniform message coverage.
+LRAD broadcasts are safely optimized to the primary human hearing range of 1 – 5 kHz and provide area coverage in 60° – 360° patterns for uniform message coverage.
 LRAD systems range from hand portable units to permanent installations for every type of campus public address and emergency communication situation.

 In crisis situations, fear-fueled actions can lead to chaos.
 Broadcasting clear voice messages, instructions and information can lead to safer, more orderly reactions, ease panic and save lives.

-Clearly heard and understood over crowd and traffic noise, LRAD ONE VOICE™ systems provide a superior communications capability for general announcements and crisis situations.
+Clearly heard and understood over crowd and traffic noise, LRAD Genasys/strong> voice broadcast systems provide a superior communications capability for general announcements and crisis situations.

 - Issue early warnings and instructions when an incident or approaching severe weather requires students, faculty and employees to evacuate